TiagoGrosso/lagit-music-bot/README.md

 - `/play [query]`
     - Plays the song passed in the `query` parameter:
         - Supports autocomplete, just type something in and wait for the suggestions
-        - You can also simply paste a link from any of the supported sources
+        - You can also paste a link from any of the supported sources (e.g a link for a YouTube video or a Twitch Stream)
     - If `query` is not provided, it will attempt to resume playing a paused song
 - `/stop`
     - Stops the current song and leaves the channel